tributech-solutions/tributech-docs/docs/consume_data/audit.md

 # Audit Tool

-To ensure data is consistent, every data entry has to have a proof that can be verified.
+To ensure data authenticity and data integrity, every data entry has to have a proof that can be verified.
 To verify proofs for a data stream, head to the "Audit Tool" at the DSK Node sidebar.
 ![Audit tool sidebar](assets/audit_sidebar.png)

 The Audit Tool gives an overview of all the available streams.
 Select a stream in order to open up a detailed view.